-10. Structure of the curriculum The week Hours Required learning outcomes Name of unit or subject Method of education Method of assessment 1 - 6 3 hours a week Drawing an architectural map of one floor - showing how to connect the coil and fan units, drawing a map of cooling water pipes connecting the chamber of engines driving on a certain floor, drawing the cooling, condensation and charging water system in a stereoscopic (three- dimensional) style with valves and control devices Practical Practical exams
+10. Str 10.
+Structure of the curriculum The week Hours Required learning outcomes Name of unit or subject Method of education Method of assessment 1-6 3 hours a week Drawing an architectural map of one floor - showing how to connect the coil and fan units, drawing a map of refrigeration water pipes connecting the chamber of engines driving on a certain floor, drawing the refrigeration, condensation and charging water system in a stereoscopic (three-dimensional) style with valves and control devices Practical Practical exams

-7-9 3 hours a week Schema of control systems for a condensing unit.
-Practical Practical exams 10 - 12 3 hours a week Chart of the air exchanger unit home cooling plate- separate cooling panel, drawing of straps and pipe fasteners.
+7 - 9 3 hours a week Schema of control systems for a condensing unit.
+Practical Practical exams 10 - 12 3 hours a week Chart of the air exchanger unit home refrigeration plate-separate refrigeration panel, drawing of straps and pipe fasteners.
 Practical Practical exams 13-15 3 hours a week The device rests drew the bases of the pumps, a scientific visit to a building to see the implementation of the air ducts - and the extension of the network of water pipes.
 Practical Practical exams

-11- the infrastruct 11- the infrastructure A. prescribed Mechanical Drawing by Feach Thomas books and main Handbook& Air-condition system design by Carrire references Sourcebook of H.V.A.C.
-Details by Frank E. Beaty , jr .P.E.
+11- the infrastructure A. prescribed books and main references Mechanical Drawing by Feach Thomas Handbook& Air-condition system design by Carrire Sourcebook of H.V.A.C.
+Details by Frank E. Beaty, jr.P.E.
 Books and references (scientific journals, reports,) Virtual Library of the Ministry of higher Education and Scientific Research E-referencing, Web sites Virtual Library of the Ministry of higher Education and Scientific Research Books in the Institute's electronic library